zino-rs/zino/README.md

 ## Community

-If you have any poroblems or ideas, please don't hesitate to [open an issue][zino-issue].
+If you have any problems or ideas, please don't hesitate to [open an issue][zino-issue].
 For Chinese rustaceans, you can also follow our WeChat official account to cantact us:

 ![zino-web](https://foruda.gitee.com/images/1693469268337449782/f4089986_145641.png)